AJH914/cis3760/README.md

 `json-to-csv` parses a `.json` file and creates 2 `csv` files for usage by `scheduler`.
 The two csv files created are named meetings.csv and section.csv.

 For each section, we store every seperate meeting as a unique ID.
-These Id's then link to the meetings.csv file where all the required information for the meetings is stored.
+These ID's then link to the meetings.csv file where all the required information for the meetings is stored.

 ## Usage